List of The Young and the Restless characters introduced in the 1990s: Amy Wilson

 When Nicholas Newman returned to Genoa City in 1994 as a 16-year-old, he started dating Amy Wilson, a respected teenager that was well liked by Nick's parents.
 Amy was best friends with Sharon Collins, with whom Nick fell in love, but Nick decided to stay with Amy because Sharon was dating Matt Clark at the time.
 Amy was put aside when Nick decided to fight for Sharon.
 Much later, Nick's father Victor found Amy in bad mental state, recovering from some sort of trauma that happened on the night Matt Clark was shot.
 Amy realized during that time that she had shot Matt after he raped her.
 Afterward, she left town to seek mental help.

 In November 2014, more than 18 years after she departed, she appeared in a dream of Nicholas Newman, in which he sees all the women he had loved.

 Frank Barritt

-Frank Barritt first appeared in 1995 as the biological father of the late Cassie Newman and her previously unknown of twin sister Mariah.
+Frank Barritt first appeared in 1995 as the biological father of the late Cassie Newman and her previously unknown twin sister Mariah Copeland.
 He was a high school boyfriend of Sharon Newman, portrayed by Phil Dozois.
 He returned in 1997 and again in 2003 until the character's onscreen death in 2004.